aeolion7/bundesliga/README.md

 An application that displays data about the Bundesliga, the premier football league in Germany.

 New features will be added periodically!
+Please note that the application is not currently optimized for mobile browsers.
+This optimization is currently under development.

 Football data provided by the [Football-Data.org API](https://www.football-data.org/).